-Looking for a Job or Making a Career Change?
+Looking for a Job or Making a Career Change?: Sell Your Skills

 These are skills that are useful anywhere, anytime, in any industry.

-As you move from job to job there are some skills that you develop which are repeatedly required and which can advantage you in different jobs or industries.
+As you move from job to job there are some skills that you develop which are repeatedly required.
+These skills can advantage you in different jobs or industries.

-Because you can apply many skills to a range of jobs or industries, they are referred to as transferable or portable.
+Because you can apply many skills to a range of jobs or industries, they are referred to as transferable.
 Business administration, project management, IT and communication skills are examples of transferable skills.

 If you’re switching jobs or industries, you’ll need to focus on the skills that are transferable from your old position to the new one.
 Perhaps you are brilliant at researching online.
 Some jobs don’t specifically require this but if you have the skill it can be an advantage.

-Imagine you are applying for a sales position, you might want to mention this skill as it can assist you in finding new clients that your employer may not have previously considered.
+Imagine you are applying for a sales position, you might want to mention a research skill as it can assist you in finding new clients that your employer may not have previously considered.

-These transferable skills can be either hard or soft skills.
+These transferable skills can be either hard or soft.

 For example, employers will want to know how you cope with pressure, are you someone who has outlets or hobbies to blow off steam?
 Are you a team player or someone who prefers to work alone, even remotely (from home)?